 2. Update your scholarship information on Wolverine Access

-Example: If you are applying for 2016 Spring/Summer Aid and have already submitted a 2015-2016 FAFSA for Fall/Winter aid, do not submit another FAFSA when applying.
-(If you did NOT submit a 2015-2016 FAFSA, you must file one to be considered for Spring/Summer 2016 aid.
-The Office of Financial Aid might ask for additional materials as your application is reviewed.)
+Example: If you are applying for 2020 spring/summer aid and have already submitted a 2019-2020 FAFSA for fall/winter aid, do not submit another FAFSA when applying.
+(If you did NOT submit a 2019-2020 FAFSA, you must file one to be considered for spring/summer 2020 aid.
+We may ask for additional materials as your application is reviewed.)

 (Available Feb.
 1 to July 31 each year.
-If you have a question about 2015 Spring/Summer aid, please contact our office)
+If you have questions, please contact our office)

 - Online version: Spring/Summer Request for Funds form

-- If you are studying abroad, do not fill out an Request for Funds (RFF) form.
-Download and complete:
+- If you are studying abroad, do not fill out a Request for Funds (RFF) form.
+Instead, download and complete: